 The Fed states that inflation is still rampant, and more work needs to be done.
 The final rate, previously thought to be around 4% to be enough, will likely be raised higher to around 5%.
 The Fed is relying on lagging data, which some analysts and traders think is a concern as it may result in late reactions to changes.

 The announcement of the interest rate hike had a varying impact on different asset classes.
 The US Dollar Index gained ground, and the FX markets reflected this with the USD getting stronger.
 The AUD and JPY were the most sensitive currencies.
 Energy markets such as Oil, Brent, and Gas did not show any significant reaction to the hike.
 The US Indices and others around the world reacted to the news, with the Nikkei225 being hit the hardest.
 Precious metals such as Gold and Silver, among others, dropped.

-I expect the FED to keep on raising rates until we get some problems (financial instability) and then they must lower them for a while before resuming raising them again.
-If you look at the 70s when inflation was rampant, the FED did the same thing.
-They raised rates very aggressively, lowered them and then raised them again until the CPI numbers started to drop.
-Obviously, during the 70s the economy was in a different shape; the US didn’t have so much debt and raising the rates did start from almost 0%.
-As Milton Friedman puts it: Inflation is being created by no other means than the printing of money.
-You can check for yourself on how the FED and US government acted before the 70s inflation and how it created the whole mess, later blaming it, like always, on greedy businessmen or other reasons.
-History doesn’t repeat itself, but it rhymes.
+We expect the Fed to keep raising rates until we see signs of financial instability, and then they must lower them for a while before resuming raising them again.
+If we look at the 70s when inflation was rampant, the Fed did the same thing.
+They raised rates very aggressively, lowered them, and then raised them again until the CPI numbers started to drop.
+The US economy was in a different shape during the 70s, and the Fed started raising rates from almost 0%.
+As Milton Friedman put it: “Inflation is being created by no other means than the printing of money.”
+We can learn from history that the Fed’s actions to fight inflation or deflation have often resulted in late reactions, affecting the markets and creating problems.